confluentinc/kafka-rest/docs/deployment.rst

 A fast and reliable network will likely have the biggest impact on the REST proxy's performance.
 It should only be used as a proxy for Kafka clusters in the same data center to ensure low latency access to both ZooKeeper and the Kafka brokers.
+Standard data center networking (1 GbE, 10 GbE) is sufficient for most applications.

 JVM
 ~~~